Up to 8Mbps Speed

 ADSL makes possible simultaneous voice and data transmission.
 It also lets users download lengthy documents and graphics files quickly.

-This modem provides a USB interface with the host PC through the USB port, a standard port on many of today's PCs.
+This modem provides a plug-and-play interface with the host PC through the USB port, a standard port on many of today's PCs.
 The modem connects to this USB interface through a provided USB cable.